Unofficial Website for Historical Artifacts from the Palace Hotel.

 Palace Hotel Uranium Glassware - Wait what!?

-What are likely the most unusual pieces of Palace Hotel memorabilia I own - two small wine glasses infused with uranium (in oxide diuranate form), which makes them glow a bright green under a black light.
+What are likely the most unique pieces of Palace Hotel memorabilia I own - two small cordial glasses infused with uranium (in oxide diuranate form), which makes them glow a bright green under a black light.
 A very popular form of glassware made from the 1880s to the 1920s.
 The practice was stopped prior to WWII.
 The lighter yellow-green colors are referred to as Vaseline glass, while this green is sometimes called Jadite.
 They are considered to be harmless and only negligibly radioactive.

-What the Palace commissioned these for is certainly a mystery, and I haven't seen any others.
-Dating from the 1910s to the 30s, these small 4 5/8" tall glasses hold 4oz and are in perfect condition!
-The first 4 photos are of the glasses during the day, the fifth is with a black light during the day.
-The last 3 are of the glass at night with a black light shining on it.
-Simply stunners!
+It is thought these were commissioned in 1923 for a banquet to celebrate George Arliss, who starred in the 'The Green Goddess', or for the invention of the namesake salad dressing at the hotel in 1915.
+These small 4 5/8" tall glasses hold 4oz and are in perfect condition!
+The first 4 photos are of the glasses during the day, the rest are of the glasses at night with a black light.
 One of these came from the Bartolome collection.

 A unique brass ashtray simply marked "Palace Hotel S.F."
 No other markings are on it, which makes it difficult to place.
-Based on everything I have researched, this is likely a pre-1906 ashtray from the original hotel.
+Based on everything I have researched, this is a pre-1906 ashtray from the original hotel.
 With the exception of the 1909 ashtray I have (marked and dated as such), all PH ashtrays from 1909 on show the new logo of the hotel until around 1995.

 The simple design and font certainly fits other Palace items during its early years.
 The pads on the bottom, however, I believe someone added within the past few decades.

 Sometimes the simplest of items can be the most amazing!
 Measuring in at only 5" by 2", this stencil was made by Paul P. Bernhard & Co., San Francisco for the Palace Hotel.
-The stencil would've been used to mark hotel property such as tables, chairs, wooden crates, etc. Located at 434 Montgomery St (Just down the road from the Palace), Bernhard was a producer of rubber stamps, stencils, and seals.
+The stencil would've likely been used to mark hotel property such as tables, chairs, wooden crates, etc. Located at 434 Montgomery St (just down the road from the Palace), Bernhard was a producer of rubber stamps, stencils, and seals.
 The ads shown are dated 1891 and 1892, though I could not find any earlier mentions of the company.
 I had wondered if this was an original 1875 piece, but based on research, I can definitely date it from this from the 1890s.
 The note from the antique shop that came with the piece states, "Lost in San Francisco Earthquake", though I believe the reference is to the hotel, not the stencil.

-10" silver serving tray.
+Right: A 10" silver serving tray.
 Bottom marked Palace Hotel, GM Co.
 EP 09025, 10.
 IN.
 Date symbol for 1909.
 Very scratched up, but still a great little piece!

 A tiny cordial glass for the Palace Hotel.
 4" high and 2" across at the top, it does have a small chip just above the logo.
 Still a beautiful little piece!
 Part of the Bartolome collection.